You know, the more I see of these stupid car chases on cable TV, the more I'm convinced that we got some real morons that live in this country.

 That always comes up in a war, but what's the exit strategy?

-Oh, well, I'll have limball.
+Oh, well, I'll have Limbaugh.

-You know, you're on the radio, and I'm running country, I don't have to listen to you.
+You know, you're on the radio and I'm running country.

 We'll be home by Christmas.

-I'll never forget the Bosnia war.
+I'll never forget the Bosnia War.

-Uh Jamie, I forget his last name.
+I forget his last name.

 I love this guy's voice.

-Report heavy casualties in fighting.
+Report heavy casualties and fighting.

 Our forces are doing.

-I just the whole thing.
+I just, the whole thing.

 Bosnia, Kosovo.